panduhjohn/copy-puss-in-boots/README.md

 ### Stretch Goals

 * DO make the items below the ribbon move up when it disappears.
-(If you did that already, follow the original specification now instead.)
+(If you did it that way initially, follow the original specification now instead.)
 * Make all three work on click instead of hover.
 It will take some real hackery to make this work without JavaScript.
 (You should make this work without JavaScript.)